Spectrum of Schr\"odinger operators on subcovering graphs: Proof of the main results

-The dispersion relation for the Schr\"odinger operator $H_\bG=\D_\bG+Q$ on $\bG$ with a $\G$-periodic potential $Q$ defined by \er{poGL} is plotted in Fig.~\ref{fDR} (left), when $q=1$.
-The Brillouin zone is parameterized by the quasimomentum $k$.
-The band functions of the Schr\"odinger operator $H_{\bG_{\gt_1}}$ on the nanotube $\bG_{\gt_1}$ are the restrictions of the dispersion relation for $H_\bG$ to the segment of the line $L_0$ given by the equation $2k_1+3k_2=0$ (or, $\k_1=0$, in terms of $\k$) inside the Brillouin zone $\wt\cB$, see Fig.~\ref{fDR} (right). \end{example}
+The dispersion relation for the Schr\"odinger operator $H=\D+Q$ on $\bG$ with the unit edge weight and a $\Z^2$-periodic potential $Q$ defined by \er{poGL} is plotted in Fig.~\ref{fDR} (left and center), when $q=1$.
+The Brillouin zone is parameterized by the quasimomentum $k$ in the left figure and by the quasimomentum $\k=\wt\cT k$ in the center figure.
+The band functions of the Schr\"odinger operator $H_{\gt_1}$ on the nanotube $\bG_{\gt_1}$ are the restrictions of the dispersion relation for $H$ to the segment of the line $L_0$ given by the equation $2k_1+3k_2=0$ (or, $\k_1=0$, in terms of $\k$) inside the Brillouin zone $\wt\cB$, see Fig.~\ref{fDR} (right).
+The ranges of the band functions of $H$ and $H_{\gt_1}$ (i.e., the spectra of $H$ and $H_{\gt_1}$) have the form